bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 }
 ```

 Normally, this is a valid check, and I ran into the very issue it's trying to resolve, where I had two separate terminals listening to the same GPS device, and the messages would get split between the listeners.
 After digging through the code, I found the implementation of `fusercount` and saw that it required root user access.
-I was able to temporarily bypass this check by killing the service, and starting the GPSD manually.
-But I without modifying the init.d script, I was unable to figure out how to get gpsd to start with user permissions.
-So, since we were hacking, I figured we could just put a spin-loop in the python logic to get us moving.
+I was able to temporarily bypass this check by killing the service, and starting the GPSD manually (as a non-root user).
+But without modifying the init.d script, I was unable to figure out how to get gpsd to start with user permissions.
+So, since we were hacking, I figured we could put a spin-loop in the python logic to get us moving.
+This would allow the python script to create the named-pipe, but not attach to it until after the gpsd process has started.

 ```py
 # omitted - existing imports / modify function